Elinor Florence, Author

 Rations and Recipes in Wartime

-Why was food rationed?
+Why was rationing begun?

 For Canadians, it was the ultimate exercise in sharing.
 Since Great Britain was virtually cut off, our food exports provided an essential lifeline to the mother country.
-By the end of the war Canadian exports accounted for 57 per cent of all wheat and flour, 39 per cent of bacon, 24 per cent of cheese, and 15 per cent of eggs consumed in Britain.
+By the end of the war, Canadian exports accounted for 57 per cent of all wheat and flour, 39 per cent of bacon, 24 per cent of cheese, and 15 per cent of eggs consumed in Britain.

 Not only were we feeding Britain, but also our own fighting forces overseas, prisoners of war, and starving refugees from many war-torn countries.